 Childbirth can be a touchy subject for many.
 Memories of past experiences or the emotions of happiness, trauma, sadness, or empowerment can accompany thoughts of how our children were born.
 For some, sharing their story is a way to inspire an expecting mother or family, while another would rather not acknowledge the past experience.
 So many go forgotten or untold.
-On average a 100,000 babies born to military families each year.
+On average a 108,000 babies born to military families according to the DoD Birth and Infant Registry from 2003-2014.
 This is a relatively large number compared to the current 1,429,995 members serving on Active Duty.
 Almost 50,000 of those births take place in 50 military hospitals around the world.

 Are we being taught to just survive during this phase of our life?
 To accept the fact we will sometimes be alone during pregnancy and the postpartum period?
 What if there was an answer to some of these problems?
 What if it came in the form of a trained support person who steps in and provides the one-on-one non-medical care during pregnancy, labor and after the baby comes home?
 Could this kind of support help alleviate some of the stresses new families endure?
 What if this kind of support helped with mission readiness?

 We may have the answer: a doula for military families.